Chapter 8. Access Control

 Built-In Roles and Users

 There are some pre-defined roles in each database; some defined by the SQL Standard, some by HyperSQL.
 These roles can be assigned to users (directly or via other, user-defined roles).
 In addition, there is the initial admin user created with each new database.
-The initial user name and password is defined in the connection properties when the first connection to the database is made.
+The initial admin user name and password are defined in the connection properties when the first connection to the database is made.
 In older versions of HSQLDB, this name was always SA.
 But in the latest version, the name can be defined as a different string.

 Admin User